karunamali/SafeCampusGuard/README.md

 ## Contact

-For any inquiries or support, please contact [Your Name] at [your.email@example.com].
+For any inquiries or support, please contact [karuna mali] at [karutm214@gmail.com].